AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently an alpha product, available to select customers.
 Contact your Adobe representative to learn more.
 >
->You will at all times be bound by the terms and conditions in the non-disclosure agreement(s) you have executed.
-Contact your Adobe representative to if you have any questions.
+>You are at all times bound by the terms and conditions in the non-disclosure agreement(s) you have executed.
+Contact your Adobe representative if you have any questions.

 Adobe Real-Time Customer Data Platform (CDP) Collaboration allows advertisers and publishers to collaborate on campaigns in a privacy-first manner.
 Read this page to understand the workflow to get the most out of the product, as an advertiser or publisher.